West Virginia Nursing Workforce Expansion Program

 In December 2021, West Virginia Governor Jim Justice committed $48 million to aggressively address West Virginia’s nursing workforce shortage through a multi-pronged plan to attract, train, and retain nurses in the Mountain State.
 Thanks to several education initiatives included in the West Virginia Nursing Expansion Program, an additional 2,200 nursing students could graduate from the state’s nursing schools over the next four years.

 Value nurses already practicing in West Virginia

 The Governor’s program will support new care models through education and regulation that lessen the burden on nurses by eliminating non-nursing tasks.
 In addition, the expansion program will creatively increase nursing ranks by allowing for more externs to fill gaps in nursing assistant care and removing barriers to nursing faculty and advanced practice nurses serving in direct care RN roles.
-Additionally, the program will provide nurses and their families with the opportunity to take advantage of our beautiful state through a variety of perks.
+More information coming soon!

 Recruit nurses into West Virginia

 The Governor’s investment will allow for the creation of a statewide incentive program for nurses who move to West Virginia to be employed directly by a West Virginia licensed health care provider organization providing direct care services – including a cash incentive for re-location and a variety of state perks.
-Additionally, the licensure process for nurses moving to the state will be expedited, and the existing 3RNET Recruiting for Retention Academy will be more fully utilized for nursing recruitment and retention.
+Additionally, the licensure process for nurses moving to the state will be expedited, and the existing 3RNET Recruiting for Retention Academy and other recruitment campaigns will be more fully utilized for nursing recruitment.